 You become an easy target for theft and identity fraud, scams, and even legal troubles once people know your true level of wealth.

 You’ll find others constantly approaching you with the “next big idea,” maybe looking for a small loan to pay a debt or needing capital to start a company.
 While investing in new businesses could be a good idea, you could end up being inundated with requests.
-Many could be from people you don’t know or have not put much effort into their business idea, and expect you to take most of the risk by putting in most or all of the funding!
+Many will be from people you don’t know or have not put much effort into their business idea, and expect you to take most of the risk by putting in most of the funding!

 You didn’t build wealth to receive attention from others, you did it for your own reasons!